Skip to content

 Conda Environment

-Load the needed module depending on partition architecture:
+Load the needed module depending on Cluster architecture:

 marie@compute$ module load Anaconda3